 Dr. Doran is an environmental engineer and scientist with expertise and experience in engineering, research, sustainability, modeling, small scale governance, and organizational leadership.
 Her research employs systems thinking and an engineering approach to address challenges at the human-nature interface.
 Examples include urban climate and the built environment, energy use and efficiency, production and consumption in mega urban systems, and the influence of land use and land cover on freshwater systems.
 She completed her dissertation work at Duke University’s Nicholas School of the Environment in the Division of Earth and Ocean Science, and she holds a masters in mechanical engineering from the Pratt School of Engineering at Duke University.
 In addition, she completed an environmental engineering degree from the Tufts University School of Engineering.
-Dr. Doran currently holds a post doctoral position at the University of Vermont with the Vermont EPSCoR Basin Resilience to Extreme Events (BREE) Project where her research is focused on the role of diverse actors in affecting downstream water quality using both agent-based and integrated modeling approaches.
+Dr. Doran currently holds a Research Assistant Professor position in the Civil and Environmental Engineering Department in the College of Engineering and Mathematical Sciences at the University of Vermont.
+She is also affiliated with the Vermont EPSCoR Basin Resilience to Extreme Events (BREE) Project where her research is focused on the role of diverse actors in affecting downstream water quality using both agent-based and integrated modeling approaches.
 She is also a Postdoctoral Fellow at the Gund Institute for the Environment.
 Her latest book, Innovations in Home Energy Use: A Sourcebook for Behavior Change is available from Amazon or by request.

 I bring a systems thinking and engineering approach to various research topics that fall at the interface of human and natural systems.
-Several of my research lines include energy efficiency, climate and built environment, and land use change and freshwater systems.
-Each is described in more detail below.
+My research includes work on topics including energy efficiency, climate and built environment, and land use change and freshwater systems.

 Doran, Elizabeth M. B. and Jay S. Golden.
 (2016) “Climate and Sustainability Implications of Land Use Alterations in an Urbanizing Region: Raleigh-Durham, North Carolina.”
 Journal of Environmental Protection, 7(7):1072-1088.
 DOI: 10.4236/jep.2016.77096.